ordina-jworks/ordina-jworks.github.io/_posts/2019-04-02-The-Scrum-framework-is-a-liberating-structure.md

 Could we grab it, put it on the wall and paint our image in it, the way we see it, the way it works for us?

 Probably, we can.
-Seemingly, many organizations attempt to connect the numbers and dots in precisely that way, trying to get a hold on their portfolio planning, and using Scrum for metrics to fill their project reports - solely focusing on accelerating output and pushing velocity through the roof.
+Seemingly, many organizations attempt to connect the numbers and dots in precisely that way, trying to get a hold on their portfolio planning and utilising Scrum for metrics to fill their project reports - solely focusing on accelerating output and pushing velocity through the roof.
 But let's be careful, since we can easily get trapped in this.
 A framework isn't there to just fill it and use it.
 Did we take the time, or do the effort, to ponder over further possibilities, opportunities, that the frame might entail?